Graph#

 Returns:

-true Child found and removed for given output index.
+bool True if Child found and removed for given output index, false otherwise

 void resetConnections(bool includeLearnableParam = false)#